bhartiy/learnsellacious/pages/31.languages/03.changing-languages-language-filters/docs.md

 **Install languages:**

 To enable the language switcher in the frontend, you need more than one language.
 You can know about the language installation from here.
 We're installing French languages here.
+[How to install languages in sellacious?](https://www.sellacious.com/documentation-v2#/learn/languages/installing-languages)

 **Enable and configure the plugins:**